IBM/aspera-cli/docs/README.erb.md

 Eventually, all those special characters are removed from the command line unless escaped with `^` or `"`.
 `"` are kept and given to the program.

-Then, Windows `CreateProcess` is called with just the whole command line as a single string, unlike Unix-like systems where the command line is split into arguments by the shell.
+Then, the shell calls Windows' `CreateProcess` with just the whole command line as a single string.
+Unlike Unix-like systems where the command line is split into arguments by the shell.

 It's up to the program to split arguments: